Islamic Solidarity Games

 The Islamic Solidarity Games (ألعاب التضامن الإسلامي) is a multinational, multi-sport event that has been held since 2005.
 Managed jointly by the Organisation of Islamic Cooperation (OIC) and Islamic Solidarity Sports Association (ISSA), the Games involve elite athletes from the OIC members competing in a variety of sports.
-The most recent edition was held in Konya, Turkey, in 2022.
-The current edition is taking place in 2025 in Riyadh, Saudi Arabia.
+The most recent edition (2025) took place in Riyadh, Saudi Arabia.

 Background

 The Solidarity Games were established to strengthen Islamic camaraderie and reinforce the values of Islam, primarily to the youth.
 The ISSF strives to improve Islamic solidarity, promote Islamic identity in sports and help reduce discrimination toward Muslims.

 There are currently 57 members of the OIC.
 Non-Muslim citizens from member countries are also allowed to take part in the Games.
 With the level of political fragmentation, the deficiencies in economic development in many Muslim countries, and the financial cost of the Islamic Solidarity games, the longevity of the games is an on-going challenge.